Single-ion microwave near-field quantum sensor

-The trap is composed of electroplated gold electrodes of $11\,\mu\mathrm{m}$ Au with $5\,\mu\mathrm{m}$ wide gaps between the electrodes on top of an AlN substrate~\cite{treutlein_coherent_2008}.
-It is located in a room temperature vacuum enclosure evacuated to $\approx 1\cdot 10^{-11}\,\mathrm{mbar}$.
-To characterize the near-field generated by the conductor MW experimentally, we employ a single $^9$Be$^+$ ion trapped above the structure.
-An rf voltage of 88\,MHz frequency and 50\,V amplitude is applied to the electrode labelled as RF.
-The resulting pseudopotential has a radial minimum at $(x,z)=(45.7,2.9)\,\mu\mathrm{m}$.
-Static potentials, applied to the electrodes labelled as DC$_{1-6}$, create a potential minimum at $y=0$ in the axial ($y$) direction.
-By varying the applied static potentials, the ion's position can be adjusted in the radial plane.
-The trap depth is 39\,meV, the axial trap frequency $\omega_\mathrm{ax}\simeq2\pi\cdot 1$\,MHz, and the radial pseudopotential trapping frequency $\omega_\mathrm{rad}\simeq2\pi\cdot 11$\,MHz.
-We load single ions by hitting a solid $^9$Be target with single pulses of a nanosecond pulsed laser at 1064\,nm and by subsequent resonant two-photon ionization at 235\,nm~\cite{lo_all-solid-state_2013,hendricks_all-optical_2007} from the resulting ablation plume.
+The magnetic near-field $\vec B$ primarily results in energy shifts of internal hyperfine states of the $^9$Be$^+$ ion and does not affect its position significantly.
+The main idea of the experiment is to measure these shifts spectroscopically for different positions of the ion controlled by the DC voltages.
+We can thus determine the parameters of Eq.~(\ref{eq:2dquadrup}) experimentally and compare them to the simulations.
+We load single ions into the trap by hitting a solid $^9$Be target with single pulses of a nanosecond pulsed laser at 1064\,nm and by subsequent resonant two-photon ionization at 235\,nm~\cite{lo_all-solid-state_2013,hendricks_all-optical_2007} from the resulting ablation plume.
 Ions are laser cooled and detected using light resonant with the cycling transition $\left|S_{1/2},F=2,\,m_F=2\right>\rightarrow\left|P_{3/2},m_J=+3/2,m_I=+3/2\right>$ at 313\,nm.
 We apply a static bias field $\vec B_0$ in the $yz$ plane and at an angle of $12^\circ$ with respect to the $z$ axis to lift the degeneracy of the hyperfine levels.
+The hyperfine sublevels of the ground state are shown in Fig.~\ref{fig:figure2} and labeled with $\left|F,\,m_F\right>$.
+Here, $F$ is the quantum number of the total angular momentum $\vec F$ and $m_F$ the quantum number of its projection on $\vec B_0$.
 At the experimental value of $B_0=22.3\,\mathrm{mT}$, the state combination $\left|F=2,\,m_F=1\right>$ and $\left|F=1,\,m_F=1\right>$ forms a first order magnetic-field independent qubit~\cite{langer_long-lived_2005} which can be exploited for long coherence times.
 Laser cooling prepares the ion in $\left|F=2,\,m_F=2\right>$.
-Through a series of microwave $\pi$ pulses on the conductor MWC (cf.~Fig.\ref{fig:figure1}a)), resonant with suitable hyperfine transitions, we can prepare an arbitrary target state within the $S_{1/2}$ hyperfine manifold of Fig.~\ref{fig:figure2}, and determine the population of an arbitrary state by transferring it back to $\left|F=2,\,m_F=2\right>$ and subsequently detecting fluorescence photons scattered on the cycling transition.
+Through a series of microwave current pulses on the conductor MWC (cf.~Fig.\ref{fig:figure1}(a)), resonant with suitable hyperfine transitions, we can prepare an arbitrary target state within the $S_{1/2}$ hyperfine manifold of Fig.~\ref{fig:figure2}, and determine the population of any state by transferring it back to $\left|F=2,\,m_F=2\right>$ and subsequently detecting fluorescence photons scattered on the cycling transition.